Sohila-Samir/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - 0-putchar.c: a function that prints `_putchar` string followed by a new line.
 - 1-alphabet.c: a function that prints the alphabet, in lowercase, followed by a new line.
 - 2-alphabet_x10.c: a function that prints the alphabet, in lowercase, 10 ten times, followed by a new line.
-- 3-islower.c: a function that checks for lowercase character.
+- 4-isalpha.c: a function that checks for alphabetic character. wheather it's a lowercase, uppercase, letter or none of them.